 Explaining what the average Labradoodle looks like isn’t an easy thing to do.
 Labradoodles come in an incredible range of shapes, colors and sizes, depending on what they inherit from their Lab and poodle ancestors.
 It can be hard to predict what your Labradoodle puppy will grow up to look like, but generally, the mixed breed will have similar features to its parents.

-“These dogs have a variety of ‘looks,’ from a curly-coated, lamb-like appearance to a larger, sturdy-bodied Lab type,” Dr. Liz Devitt, DVM, a veterinary consultant for Fetch by The Dodo, says.
+“These dogs have a variety of ‘looks,’ from a curly-coated, lamb-like appearance to a larger, sturdy-bodied Lab type,” Dr. Liz Devitt, DVM, a veterinary consultant for Fetch, says.

 While Labs usually weigh between 55 and 80 pounds, poodles come in three sizes, meaning your Labradoodle could be a lapdog or a huge cuddle buddy.
 Depending on what size their poodle parent or grandparent was, Labradoodles weigh anywhere from 15 to 100 pounds, falling under miniature, medium and standard categories.